Pomax/are-we-flying/docs/index.md

   async run() {
     const { modes, flightInformation } = this;
 		this.flightInfoUpdateHandler(await flightInformation.update());
-    if (modes[LEVEL_FLIGHT]) flyLevel(this, flightInformation);
+    // Then run a single iteration of the wing leveler and altitude holder: if (modes[LEVEL_FLIGHT]) flyLevel(this, flightInformation);
     if (modes[ALTITUDE_HOLD]) altitudeHold(this, flightInformation);
   }